lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 Withdrawal request intentions (both PWRs and FWRs) are stored in a single FIFO queue and processed in submission order, each becoming an actual EIP-7002 withdrawal request only once executed (see [Flow 2](#flow-2--execute-withdrawal-requests)).
 We chose this model because:

-- **Simplicity.** A single queue is simple to iterate on-chain, with no need to manage concurrency.
+- **Simplicity.** One queue is simple to process on-chain and does not need separate concurrency controls.
-- **Permissionless safety.** VEBO fully controls ordering and concurrency, which protects against permissionless interference and mitigates [FWR-replay DDoS](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-30.md#61-attack-vector-vulnerability-from-uncontrolled-creation-of-twrs).
+- **Safety with public execution.** VEBO controls the order and concurrency, which limits interference by public callers and removes the possibility of [FWR-replay DDoS](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-30.md#61-attack-vector-vulnerability-from-uncontrolled-creation-of-twrs).

 The trade-offs are:

-- **No skipping.** Intentions must be executed in order; an intention that is no longer valid still must be executed before the queue can advance.
-We deliberately do not add a skipping mechanism: EIP-7002 requests are cheap, so executing a now-invalid intention wastes only a negligible fee, which is not worth the extra on-chain complexity.
+- **No skipping.** Requests must run in order.
+A request that is no longer valid must still run before the queue can move forward.
+We do not add a skip function because it would add on-chain complexity.
+This assumption holds only while EIP-7002 fees are low; the FWR-only fallback does not remove already queued PWRs.
-- **No execution-order choice.** Because order is fixed, there is no room for execution-time optimization (e.g. minimizing FWR sweep delay).
-This is acceptable because we expect to use mostly PWRs for CMv2, so no sweep optimization is needed.
-Instances of CSM (0x01 and 0x02) do not support PWRs due to the FIFO stake distribution mechanism and the requirement for the key to be fully bonded.
+- **No choice at execution time.** Because the order is fixed, the executor cannot optimize it later, for example to reduce FWR sweep delay.
+This is acceptable because CMv2 should mostly use PWRs.
+CSM instances (`0x01` and `0x02`) do not support PWRs because of their FIFO stake-distribution mechanism and the need for a key to remain fully bonded.
-- **PWR/FWR concurrency.** PWRs and FWRs share one queue and contend for the same EIP-7002 throughput, which VEBO mitigates through how it orders and batches requests.
-They also conflict at the CL level per validator — a pending PWR blocks a later FWR and vice versa, so the later request is rejected on the CL and must be re-requested (see [Shared iterator mechanics](#shared-iterator-mechanics) and [Security Considerations](#security-considerations)).
+- **PWR/FWR concurrency.** PWRs and FWRs share the same EIP-7002 throughput.
+VEBO manages this through ordering and batching.
+They can also conflict for one validator: a pending PWR blocks a later FWR, and the later request is rejected by the CL and must be sent again (see [Shared iterator mechanics](#shared-iterator-mechanics) and [Security Considerations](#security-considerations)).

 #### Deprecating the Ejector as the primary tool

-The Ejector cannot process PWRs, the new system expects a low FWR volume, and historical mainnet data shows that EIP-7002 fee spikes are short-lived and resolve before VEBO could react.
-With a declining validator count and no planned reduction in EIP-7002 throughput, EIP-7002 request pricing should stay favorable.
-The Ejector is therefore demoted to a **fallback** role, used only when partial withdrawals are turned off via `disablePartialWithdrawals()` (FWR-only operation).
+The Ejector cannot process PWRs, and the new system expects few FWRs.
+Historical mainnet data shows that EIP-7002 fee spikes are short and end before VEBO could react.
+With fewer validators and no planned reduction in EIP-7002 throughput, request fees should remain reasonable.
+The Ejector therefore becomes a **fallback**, used only when `disablePartialWithdrawals()` enables FWR-only operation.

+#### From validator-count limits to balance-based limits

+We are updating the `TriggerableWithdrawalsGateway`.
+Its rate limiter becomes **balance-based**: it bounds the total ETH extracted per frame.
+Each request is weighed by how much stake it actually withdraws — `amountGwei` for a PWR, or the validator's max effective balance by WC type (32/2048 ETH) for an FWR.

 ### Technical Specification